qurator-spk/sbb_images/doc/image-search.md

 we performed [experiments](https://dl.acm.org/doi/abs/10.1145/3604951.3605516) to adapt published image-text similarity models such as [MSCLIP](https://github.com/Hxyou/MSCLIP) to specific domains like [Iconclass](https://iconclass.org/).

-For Iconclass, we implemented a special configuration mode that uses the [Iconclass package ](https://pypi.org/project/iconclass/) in order to translate a given Iconclass label into its corresponding textual equivalent.
+For Iconclass, we implemented a special search mode that uses the [Iconclass package ](https://pypi.org/project/iconclass/) in order to translate a given Iconclass label into its corresponding textual equivalent.
 The textual equivalent is then fed into the model and used for similarity search.